 Our official communications are clearer and more concise.
-We are expanding our Free File and Facilitated Self-Assistance programs.
+We are expanding our Free File and Taxpayer Assistance programs.
 We’ve enhanced the Office of the Taxpayer Rights Advocate.
 And we maintain one of the nation’s best call centers staffed by tax professionals ready to assist you with any questions about filing matters.

 At this website, you’ll learn about these and other initiatives designed to provide the very best in tax administration for the people of New York.

 To efficiently collect tax revenues in support of State services and programs while acting with integrity and fairness in the administration of the tax laws of New York State.

 Our department administers more than 45 state and local taxes and fees, including more than $20 billion in local sales tax and $16 billion in local income tax.
 In regard to real property taxes, the department works directly with more than 1,000 local governments; in 2021, it oversaw the administration of more than $68 billion in local property taxes.
 To explore, search, download, and share data about the taxes we administer, see Tax data.

 A key department focus is the balance of efforts to promote voluntary compliance—the cornerstone of the State's system of taxation—with the duty to enforce New York's tax laws.
 More than 96 percent of the taxes collected are remitted voluntarily by taxpayers.
 The remaining 4 percent is a result of the department's enforcement programs—audit, collections, and criminal investigations.